 Who is to pay tax debts in a married or a former couple?

-Verified 01 August 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 05 June 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 In France, if you are married or passed, you must both pay the tax debts of your couple, including after your separation.
 It is the fiscal solidarity that binds you when you are taxed together.
-However, a dump is foreseen in certain cases of severe financial difficulties.
+However, a dump is provided for in some cases.

 Répondez aux questions successives et les réponses s’afficheront automatiquement